jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

   - **relevant local authority** , in relation to a specified development project (or a project being assessed as a potential specified development project), means—
     (a) every regional council whose region includes land in the project area (or proposed project area); and (b) every relevant territorial authority for the project
-  - **relevant territorial authority** ,—
-    (a) in relation to a specified development project (or a project being assessed as a potential specified development project), means every territorial authority whose district includes land in the project area (or proposed project area):
+  - **relevant territorial authority** , in relation to a specified development project (or a project being assessed as a potential specified development project), means every territorial authority whose district includes land in the project area (or proposed project area)
-    (b) for the purposes of subpart 4 of Part 3, is defined in section 142(1) as including, in Auckland, Auckland Transport
   - **requiring authority** has the same meaning as in section 166 of the Resource Management Act 1991 and includes Kāinga Ora, subject to section 131(2) and (3)
   - **reserve** has the same meaning as in section 2(1) of the Reserves Act 1977
   - **resource consent** has the same meaning as in section 2(1) of the Resource Management Act 1991